AmaluJob/AmaluJob/README.md

 ### About Me
 - Pronouns: She/Her
-- I am currently a Master's student at Texas Tech University.
+- I hold a M.S. from the Texas Tech University.
-- I am majoring in Biotechnology with a focus in Bioinformatics.
+- I majored Bioinformatics with a minor in Biotechnology.
 - I am always eager to learn and gain as much experience and knoweldge as I can!

 ### Experiences I've Had: